cassidoo/talks/Mechanical Keyboards in a Nutshell/keebs.md

 # Keycap Profiles

-- I've gone through the most popular keycap profiles (there are more)
+- I've gone through some of the more popular keycap profiles (there are many more)
 - Some profiles and colors are more rare than others

 ---